 Housing Stability Grant

-In recognition of the increasing unaffordability of rental housing in New York City and the housing insecurity it crates for artists, the WOODMAN FAMILY FOUNDATION HOUSING STABILITY GRANT for ARTISTS (WFF HSG) was launched in 2025.
-It awards grants of $30,000 to five visual artists with the goal of improving their housing stability.
+In recognition of the increasing unaffordability of rental housing in New York City and the housing insecurity it creates for artists, the WOODMAN FAMILY FOUNDATION HOUSING STABILITY GRANT for ARTISTS (WFF HSG) was launched in 2025.
+We’re proud to announce that the first round of funds have officially been sent to the inaugural grant recipients.
+Each of the five grantees receives $30,000 over three years to subsidize rent and utilities.
+In addition to funding, Finalists and Grantees have access to one-on-one housing counseling from the Entertainment Community Fund.

-In partnership with New York Foundation for the Arts (NYFA), which will administer the grants, the WFF HSG will serve established visual artists living in, and planning to remain in, New York City.
+The WFF HSG serves established visual artists living in, and planning to remain in, New York City.
 Recipients may use the funds for new housing that reduces their rent obligation, guarantees a stable rental obligation such as a lengthy lease in their existing or new housing, and/or provides greater access to live/work space.
-Through this grant, WFF and NYFA hope that recipients will be able to remain in, or find, reliable and stable housing for at least three years, thereby allowing them to focus on their creative practice and build more sustainable careers.
+Through this grant, WFF and NYFA hope that recipients will be able to stabilize their housing for at least three years, allowing them to focus on their creative practice and build more sustainable careers.

 In addition to being prolific artists themselves, Betty Woodman, Francesca Woodman, and George Woodman were deeply engaged with and supportive of other artists and their work.
 This grant is the Foundation’s way of carrying on their commitment to artists at a time when the financial realities of living in the city have become so prohibitive.